lizaowo/HPI-GCN/README.md

 # HPI-GCN
-Note: We provide the training and inference weights of HPI-GCN on NTU120 CSub with joint modality only.
+Note: We provide the training and inference weights of HPI-GCN on NTU120 CSub with joint modality only, achieving 85.6%, 86.0%, and 85.5% for HPI-GCN-OP-K9, HPI-GCN-OP-K5, and HPI-GCN-RP-K5, respectively.
-HPI-GCN-OP-K9 achieved 85.6%, HPI-GCN-OP-K5 achieved 86.0%, HPI-GCN-RP-K5 achieved 85.5%.

 ## More detailed experimental results
-The top-1 accuracy (%) and inference speed of HPI-GCN-RP and HPI-GCN-OP-K9 on the NTU-RGB+D 120 and NTU-RGB+D 60 benchmark with multi-stream models.
-The inference speed is measured in milliseconds / iteration on a NVIDIA RTX 3090 GPU with batch size 64 and full precision (fp32).
+We report the top-1 accuracy (%) and inference speed (in milliseconds per iteration on a NVIDIA RTX 3090 GPU with batch size 64 and full precision
+(fp32)) of HPI-GCN-RP and HPI-GCN-OP-K9 on the NTU-RGB+D 120 and NTU-RGB+D 60 benchmark with multi-stream models.

 | Model         | NTU120 X-Sub (%) | NTU120 X-Set (%) | NTU60 X-Sub (%) | NTU60 X-View (%) | Infer-speed (ms/iter) |
 |---------------|:----------------:|:----------------:|:---------------:|:----------------:|:---------------------:|